 The spectacular Milwaukee Road trestle, or Beverly Bridge, spanning the Columbia River, links the western half of the John Wayne Pioneer Trail to the eastern half.
-Built in 1909 and 1/2 mile long, the trestle was registered on the National Register of Historic Places in 1982.
+Completed in 1909 and 1/2 mile long, the trestle was registered on the National Register of Historic Places in 1982.
 But unfortunately, due to safety concerns, the trestle is gated and closed, bisecting the JWPT into two sections.
 Trail users who want to cross the Columbia River and Washington State, are forced to arrange a shuttle or risk a dangerous crossing at the nearest bridge, the I-90 bridge at Vantage, which has neither a pedestrian walkway nor shoulder.
-Renovating the Beverly Bridge would allow nonmotorized access across the Columbia River where currently there is no safe nonmotorized crossing for a span of 130 miles (between Wenatchee and TriCities).
+Renovating the Beverly Bridge would allow nonmotorized access across the Columbia River where currently there is no safe non-motorized crossing for a distance of 130 miles (between Wenatchee and TriCities).